GotWoods/Setame/Readme.md

 ### Environment Sets
 - Confirm Delete Environment Set (should be same logic as deleting an environment)
-- Can blank out the name of a variable and it will not warn you

 ### Applications
 - Regenerate Token